libffcv/ffcv/examples/imagenet/README.md

 To obtain configurations we first gridded for hyperparameters at a 30 epoch schedule.
 Fixing these parameters, we then varied only the number of epochs (stretching the learning rate schedule across the number of epochs as motivated by [Budgeted Training](https://arxiv.org/abs/1905.04753)) and plotted the results above.

 ## FAQ
+### Why is the first epoch slow?
+The first epoch can be slow for the first epoch if the dataset hasn't been cached in memory yet.

 ### How do I choose my dataset parameters?
 If you want to reproduce our numbers you will need to make a dataset that can fully saturate your GPUs when loaded; we recommend making your dataset in-memory with the following (sweeping) guidelines depending on your system: